Glagan/MyMangaDex/README.md

 * Why no KissAnimeList fork?
 I find the current script too "full".
 It's complicated, and there is a lot of useless features (for myself).
 It was easier to just build a new script from scratch with only what was needed.
 Also, MangaDex offer MyAnimeList links on each manga page (Thanks to the community), unlike KissManga, so there is no need for an additionnal database to check, so the script would have been very different only for MangaDex.
+Update: KissAnimeList added a support for MyMangaDex if you wish to stick with it.
 * What you need buddy
 I only store the least possible data:
-An entry for each MangaDex manga that hold the last open chapter, the MyAnimeList id, the MangaDex image of the manga (as a filename) and the list of all opened chapters for each manga (can be disabled)
+An entry for each MangaDex manga that hold the last open chapter, the MyAnimeList id and the list of all opened chapters for each manga (can be disabled)

 ## How to Install
 You can install it from the [Firefox add-ons site](https://addons.mozilla.org/fr/firefox/addon/mymangadex/).